 Kate was a co-founder and is on the board of the Peacemaker Institute.
 She co-designed the Integral Peacemaker Training™, a mindfulness-based emotional intelligence (MBEI) leadership development program completed by over 500 community leaders and activists.
 She is the author of the Path of Freedom™ Workbook and designed the MBEI-based Path of Freedom™ curriculum .

-Kate administers PDN’s various prison programs in Rhode Island and serves as a lead teacher in our Path of Freedom (POF) program.
+Kate administers PDN’s various prison programs and serves as a lead teacher in our Path of Freedom (POF) program.
 She is the lead developer of our many online courses and webinars based on the POF.
 She has taught mindfulness meditation and the Path of Freedom curriculum at various prisons and jails in the U.S for 16 years.
 Her training, practice and study over the past 30 years have led her to fully integrate mindfulness, the practice of interacting fully and intentionally with the present moment, as a central part of her life, work, practice and teaching.

 Click here to read an article by Kate about teaching a class in the juvi prison.